-Electrical accessories may be connected to the 12 volt power point in the front central console $\Rightarrow$ fig. 1170f the passenger compartment and that of the boot\ The appliances connected to each power point must not exceed a power rating of 120 Watt.
+Electrical accessories may be connected to the 12 volt socket in the front centre console \Rightarrow fig. 118 of the passenger compartment and that of the boot \Rightarrow fig. 119.
+The appliances connected to each power point must not exceed a power rating of 120 Watt.